How to apply

 We’re looking for ambitious, motivated and mission aligned individuals to join are programme.

 You’ll be assessed against the skills, mindset and competencies required to succeed on the programme and your potential to thrive in a sergeant role.
 We will assess how your alignment to Police Now’s mission and whether you possess the competencies and values we are looking for.
-Our competencies align with the College of Policing Competency and Values Framework which set out nationally recognised behaviours for all policing professionals.
+Our competencies align with the College of Policing Competency and Values Framework (2016 version) which set out nationally recognised behaviours for all policing professionals.
 Please develop your understanding of Police Now’s competencies.

 INTERVIEW ADVICE FROM ONE OF OUR PARTICIPANTS